toan-ly/VAE-MusicGen/README.md

 # 🎶 VAE-MusicGen

 ## Overview
-This project utilizes Conditional Variational Autoencoders (VAEs) to generate instrumental music.
+This project utilizes Conditional Variational Autoencoder (CVAE) to generate instrumental music.
 The streamlit application allows users to upload an audio file or choose a sample audio, select the predefined genres, and the system will create unique compositions

 ## Getting Started